Skip to content

 You can install DDEV on Windows three ways:

-We strongly recommend using WSL2.
+We strongly recommend using WSL2 for your Windows DDEV development environment.
 While its Linux experience may be new for some Windows users, it’s worth the performance benefit and common experience of working with Ubuntu and Bash.

 Important Considerations for WSL2 and DDEV